 The Pritzker School of Medicine incorporates career advising and professional development into all aspects of students' medical education.
 Career Advising Seminars are held throughout the year.
 These consist of panel discussions with physicians from various specialties who discuss career options, ways in which students may explore the field further, and ways to enhance their application portfolio.

-All students are assigned to one of eight Career Advisors through their membership in one of the four Pritzker Societies: Coggeshall Society, DeLee Society, Huggins Society, and Rowley Society.
+All students are assigned to one of eight Career Advisors through their membership in one of the four Pritzker Societies: Coggeshall Society, Huggins Society, Lewis Society and Rowley Society.
 The societies are named for key figures who made seminal contributions to research, clinical care, and education at the University of Chicago.
 They provide a context and opportunity for gaining advice over time from a broad array of individuals, ranging from peers to faculty.
 Each Society contains a balanced number of students drawn from each class, breaking down barriers between classes and promoting peer-to-peer layered mentoring.

 The ultimate goals of the Pritzker Societies are to provide career advice and guidance, to help make resources easily and readily accessible, and to foster a sense of community within the larger Pritzker School of Medicine community.